tmpim/shitty.dl/README.md

 - `listen` The port or unix sock to listen to.
 - `fileLength` Amount of characters in generated filenames.
 Default is 4.
 - `pasteThemePath` Location of a theme for the paste syntax highlighter.
+- `sessionSecret` Secret for session storage.
+Should be a secure random string.

 ## Notes